 "Productivity is never an accident.
 It is always the result of a commitment to excellence, intelligent planning, and focused effort." — Paul J. Meyer

 As a manager, you have the power to help your team achieve more.
-Use the resources above and around you to help your team overcome roadblocks to their productivity.
+Use the resources above and around you, such as integrated project management, to help your team overcome roadblocks to their productivity.

 If you have any other resources or tips that have helped increase your team's productivity, please share them in the comments below.
 We'd love additions to the list!